Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images: Experiments

 \subsubsection{Results}

 To investigate the generalizability of the SAM-CL framework, we train UNET \cite{ronneberger_u-net_2015}, Attention UNET \cite{oktay_attention_2018}, DeepLabV3 \cite{chen_encoder-decoder_2018} and HRNet \cite{sun_high-resolution_2019} segmentation networks.
 In all the experiments, augmentation with basic geometric transformations including horizontal flip, vertical flip, rotation, Gaussian blur, and resizing (0.5X to 2X), is uniformly applied.
 The loss functions used for bench-marking includes weighted binary cross-entropy loss (BCE), DICE loss, and region mutual information (RMI) loss \cite{zhao_region_2019}.
 As SAM-CL framework relates to CL and GAN, we additionally compare performance with SegAN \cite{xue_segan_2018, xue_adversarial_2018}, SegGAN \cite{zhang_seggan_2018}, along with a recent work on the supervised CL applied to semantic segmentation \cite{wang_exploring_2021}.

 Table \ref{tab: performance evaluation of SAM-CL framework} shows the comparison of performances with percentage mean IoU metric.

-We observe consistent performance gain with the use of DICE loss when compared against BCE loss.
+We observe consistent performance gains with the use of DICE loss when compared against BCE loss.
 GAN based learning strategy \cite{xue_segan_2018, zhang_seggan_2018} is found effective for UNET and Attention UNET, while the performance drops for DeepLabV3 network when comparing against the respective performance with the DICE loss.
-Consistent performance improvement from DICE loss function as well as GAN based learning strategy is evident for the models trained with RMI loss function.
-The performance gains across all the segmentation networks can be noted when deploying SAM-CL framework.
+Consistent performance improvements from DICE loss function as well as GAN based learning strategy is evident for the models trained with RMI loss function.
+The performance gains across all the segmentation networks can be noted when deploying the SAM-CL framework.